Newport Street Independent Chapel

 Immanuel in Upham Road opened its doors for worship on 13th September 1939.
 Throughout the war years and ever since we have sought to serve the local community: for many years the extensive grounds were used as a popular social club (3 tennis courts, large lawn and play area).
-In the 1970s land was sold to create accommodation units on either side of the church and recent development of our buildings means we are still a popular venue for community groups in Old Walcot.
+In the 1970s land was sold to create accommodation units on either side of the church and recent development of our buildings means we are still a popular venue for community activities in Old Walcot as well as all manner of clubs and groups across the town.
 In 1969, together with Christ Church and Bath Road Methodist Church, Immanuel signed a covenant and created what is arguably the oldest Ecumenical Partnership in the country.
 It was in 1972 that the then Congregational Church voted to join the United Reformed Church which came into being in October that year.

 Note: a full history “An Ever-flowing Stream” is available on request, together with more recent updates.